-The Verisign Shared Registration System (SRS) supports IDN (Internationalised Domain Names) containing various Unicode scripts.
+The Verisign Shared Registration System (SRS) supports IDN (Internationalized Domain Names) containing various Unicode scripts.

 Verisign has developed a policy for IDN registrations specifying permissible and prohibited code points.
-The policy is implemented using the following five validation rules.
-IDNs that adhere to these five rules are considered valid registrations.
+The policy is implemented in the following five validation rules.
+IDNs which adhere to these five rules are considered valid registrations.

 1. IETF Standards